Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Relevant Splitting Methods

 Depending on the structure of $\opM$ in Problem \eqref{eq:P}, the auxiliary problem \eqref{eq:Aux-P} inherits different structural assumptions.
 The fixed-point encodings $\opT^{(w,\beta)}_{k}$ must be readily available for the numerical computations, and hence should exploit known problem structure.
 In Section \ref{ssec:2}, we analyze the case where $\opM$ may be written as the sum of two operators, and in Section \ref{ssec:3}, we consider a three-operator splitting scheme.

-\begin{remark} With the following examples it will become clear that the fixed-point encoding $\opT^{(w,\beta)}_{k}$ not only depends on the problem parameters $\alpha$ and $\beta$ but also on the step size $\gamma_k$.
-Therefore, we treat the step size policy is treated in our approach as an ingredient of the fixed-point encoding strategy and consequently incorporated in the map $\opT^{(w,\beta)}_{k}$, rather than being a parameter of the inner loop presented in Algorithm \ref{algo:inner_loop}. \end{remark}
+\begin{remark} With the following examples, it will become clear that the fixed-point encoding $\opT^{(w,\beta)}_{k}$ not only depends on the problem parameters $\alpha$ and $\beta$ but also on step size sequences $(\gamma_k)_{k}$.
+Therefore, we treat the step size policy as an ingredient of the fixed-point encoding strategy and consequently incorporate it in the map $\opT^{(w,\beta)}_{k}$, rather than treating it as a parameter of the inner loop presented in Algorithm \ref{algo:inner_loop}. \end{remark}